fallenhitokiri/screamingatmyscreen.com/content/About.md

 layout: page
 menu: True
 ---
 Hi, I am Timo Zimmermann and this is my private domain.
-For those of you who are not concerned about the long story, I am self employed, a geek, a gamer, a financial consultant and much more.
+I was born in 1986, want to school, graduated and did not even t

 ###History lesson
 I was born in 1986.
 I started my first business when I was 16 years old.
 It was a small